Woodhouse Colliery: History

 In 2017, a geological team were working offshore from St Bees Head drilling into the rock 25 m below the sea bed to a depth of 600 m.
 This will determine the quality of the coal and check for any geological conditions that could affect the planning of the mine.
-On the 8th September 2017 West Cumbria Mining's drilling contractors accidently caused a methane leak in the Irish Sea.
-UK Coastguard said they were notified that drilling operations from a jack-up barge had struck a gas pocket approximately one nautical mile from St Bee’s Head, emergency services were on standby..
+On 8 September 2017 West Cumbria Mining's drilling contractors accidentally caused a methane leak in the Irish Sea.
+HM Coastguard said they were notified that drilling operations from a jack-up barge had struck a gas pocket approximately one nautical mile from St Bees Head.

 The mine is expected to have a life of 50 years and employ 500 workers with the possibility the area contains over 750,000,000 tonne of coal in its reserves.
 80% of the output from the mine has been promised to be railed out of the area to Redcar Bulk Terminal on Teesside for export.
 A conveyor would move the coal from the site to a loader 2.5 km away.
 Trains would number up to six per day including Saturdays, though the company acknowledge that the increase in traffic on the railway would require signalling improvements on the Cumbrian Coast Line.
 Additionally, West Cumbria Mining have applied to install a solar farm on the estate that would cover 600 acre and provide 40% of the electricity needs of the mining operation.

 West Cumbria Mining is owned by EMR Capital, a company based in Australia that has injected over £20 million into the venture by June 2017.
 A further £200 million was projected to be spent in final testing, acquisition of rights and the implementation of the mine.
 The facility itself is expected to cost in the region of £165 million.